orchidsoftware/orchid.software/docs/en/docs/quickstart.md

 class EmailSenderScreen extends Screen
 {
     /**
-     * Name and description properties are responsible for
-     * what name will be displayed
-     * on the user screen and in headlines.
-     */
-    public $name = 'EmailSenderScreen';
-    public $description = 'EmailSenderScreen';

-    /**
      * A method that defines all screen input data
      * is in it that database queries should be called,
      * api or any others (not necessarily explicit),
      * the result of which should be an array,
      * appeal to which his keys will be used.
      */
     public function query(): array
     {
         return [];
+    }

+    /**
+     * The name is displayed on the user's screen and in the headers */ public function name(): ?string
+    {
+        return "EmailSenderScreen";
+    }

+    /**
+     * The description is displayed on the user's screen under the heading */ public function description(): ?string
+    {
+        return "EmailSenderScreen";
     }

     /**
      * Identifies control buttons and events.
      * which will have to happen by pressing
      */
     public function commandBar(): array
     {
         return [];
     }

     /**
      * Set of mappings
      * rows, tables, graphs,
      * modal windows, and their combinations
      */
     public function layout(): array
     {
         return [];